 To commence our new blog series, ‘God’s Emeralds’, showcasing famous Irish missionaries who have served so courageously and valiantly on mission fields around the world, it feels only right to start with a ‘true gem’ from the history of missions and one of the most well known in Ireland - Amy Carmichael.

-120 years ago, one single, often sick, missionary woman from Ireland dared to challenge it in India.
+120 years ago, one single, often sick, missionary woman from Ireland dared to challenge human-trafficking in India.
 At that time, Hinduism encouraged the temple slavery of children.
 It was prostitution perpetrated in the name of religion, where little children were sold to ‘marry’ the Brahmin temple priests.
 When Amy Carmichael discovered what was happening, she was so horrified by the practice that she began a ministry to rescue children.

 ‘You can always give without loving, but you can never love without giving’